A Young Boy's Journey with Eosinophilic Esophagitis

 "The bacteria appear to be dissimilar," said Patton, who has been collecting and studying samples for the past two years.
 "If we find even subtle differences, this information could help us direct therapy for the disease."

-In addition, pediatric gastroenterologists at Comer Children's Hospital collect data on every patient, tracking patterns, studying growth issues and looking at how different individuals respond to treatment.
+In addition, pediatric gastroenterologists at Comer Children's collect data on every patient, tracking patterns, studying growth issues and looking at how different individuals respond to treatment.

 "We are trying to find answers for EoE," said Patton.
 "And we are looking for better ways to diagnose and control this serious disorder."